A complete guide to Cambridge IGCSE Geography

 Coursework or exam route

-Schools choose between Component 3 (coursework portfolio) or Paper 4 (alternative-to-coursework exam).
-Most schools sit Paper 4 because it removes the coursework overhead.
+Schools choose between Component 3 (one coursework assignment of up to 2000 words) or Paper 4 (alternative-to-coursework exam).
+Many international schools enter Paper 4 rather than running the coursework route.

 How Cambridge IGCSE Geography is assessed

-Cambridge IGCSE Geography is fully linear.
-The two main papers are sat at the end of the course, in either May/June or October/November.
-The third component is either an additional skills paper or a coursework portfolio assessed by the school.
+Cambridge IGCSE Geography is linear with an optional coursework component (Component 3).
+Paper 1 (Physical Geography) and Paper 2 (Human Geography) are sat at the end of the course, in either May/June or October/November.
+The third component is either an alternative-to-coursework written paper (Paper 4: Geographical Investigations) or one centre-based coursework assignment of up to 2000 words (Component 3).

 The qualification is not tiered – all students sit the same papers and any grade A* to G is in reach.